 Provisions in our articles of incorporation and bylaws and under Washington law may delay or prevent an acquisition of us or a change in our management.
-These provisions include a classified board of directors, a prohibition on shareholder actions by less than unanimous written consent, restrictions on the ability of shareholders to issue preferred stock without shareholder approval.
+These provisions include a classified board of directors, a prohibition on shareholder actions by less than unanimous written consent, restrictions on the ability of shareholders to fill board vacancies and the ability of our board of directors to issue preferred stock without shareholder approval.
 In addition, because we are incorporated in Washington, we are governed by the provisions of Chapter 23B.19 of the Washington Business Corporation Act, which, among other things, restricts the ability of shareholders owning ten percent or more of our outstanding voting stock from merging or combining with us.
-Although we believe these provisions collectively provide for an opportunity to receive higher bids by requiring potential acquirors to negotiate with our board of directors, they would apply even if an offer may be considered beneficial by some shareholders to replace members of our board of directors, which is responsible for appointing the members of our anagement by making it more difficult for shareholders to replace members of our board of directors, which is responsible for appointing the members of our anagement.
+Although we believe these provisions collectively provide for an opportunity to receive higher bids by requiring potential acquirors to negotiate with our board of directors, they would apply even if an offer may be considered beneficial by some shareholders.
+In addition, these provisions may frustrate or prevent any attempts by our shareholders to replace or remove our current management by making it more difficult for shareholders to replace members of our board of directors, which is responsible for appointing the members of our management.

-We have broad discretion in the use of the net proceeds from this offering and may not use the net proceeds effectively.
+We have broad discretion in the use of the net proceeds from this offering and may not use the net proceeds effectively